-What Akwa Ibom Taught Me in 24 Hours
+WHAT AKWA IBOM TAUGHT ME IN 24 HOURS

 The final lesson is leadership with the fear of God.
 Governor Eno, a pastor, exemplifies integrity in a way many religious leaders do not.
 His respectful relationship with his predecessor and the Senate President demonstrates his ability to manage diverse and conflicting relationships.
 With such leadership, Akwa Ibom is poised for accelerated progress in the coming years.

-*Dr Peterside is a former member of the House of Representatives, and ex-Director General of Nigerian Maritime Administration and Safety Agency (NIMASA).
+Dr. Peterside, a former Member of the House of Representatives, is also a former Director General of Nigerian Maritime Administration and Safety Agency (NIMASA)